phillipm-developer/PhillipMiguelMarkovic_T2A2/README.md

 This entry is recorded as a foreign key in the child table and is a one-to-one relationship.
 One child is only ever associated with one medical information entry which contains the medical data for that specific child.

-### One-to-ManyOne Relationship: Children to Emergency Contacts
+### One-to-One Relationship: Children to Emergency Contacts

 Like in the previous example, the process of creating each child an entry is made into the emergency_contacts table which is also empty by default.
 This table entry is later updated by guardians and staff members and the point of contact for any emergencies.